 Assess Your Garden's Sunlight

 Before planting, take the time to observe how sunlight moves through your garden throughout the day.
+This will help you choose the best location for your hibiscus based on its specific light requirements.
 Note which areas receive direct sunlight for at least 6 hours and which areas are shaded.
-This will help you choose the best location for your hibiscus based on its specific light requirements.
 A simple trick is to use a light meter or a smartphone app to measure the light intensity in different areas of your garden.

 Choose the Right Variety

 Select hibiscus varieties that are well-suited to your local climate and the amount of sunlight available in your garden.
-If you have a shady garden, opt for cultivars that are known to tolerate partial shade.
+Practically speaking, if you have a shady garden, opt for cultivars that are known to tolerate partial shade.
 If you live in a hot, sunny area, choose varieties that are heat-tolerant and less prone to sunburn.
 Local nurseries can provide valuable information on the best hibiscus varieties for your region.

 Provide Afternoon Shade When Necessary

 In hotter climates, providing some afternoon shade can protect your hibiscus from excessive heat and sun damage.
 This can be achieved by planting the hibiscus near taller plants or structures that provide shade during the hottest part of the day.
-You can also use shade cloth or umbrellas to create temporary shade when needed.
+And you can also use shade cloth or umbrellas to create temporary shade when needed.
 Monitor your plants closely for signs of heat stress, such as wilting or leaf scorch, and adjust the amount of shade accordingly.

 Proper Watering Techniques